-- 1) Introduction to Vector Analysis, Davis and Snider, 6th edition (used 93-94 through 95-96) - 2) Advanced Engineering Mathematics, Kreyszig (6th edition of Kreyszig was used 92-93)
+1) Introduction to Vector Analysis, Davis and Snider, 7th edition

+2) Advanced Engineering Mathematics, Kreyszig, 8th edition

 3) Div, Grad, Curl and All That, Schey; and Schaum's outline Vector Analysis

 Sample Syllabus:

 This syllabus is based on the Davis and Snider text.
 (Note: This book is too verbose, and some selectivity will be required.
 But it has many extra ideas and good descriptions of the meanings of the quantities studied.)